ucr-rhic/ucr-rhic.github.io/how-tos/ssh_config.md

 - *MyRcfConnection* should be replaced with any name you want to give it
 - *username* should be replaced by your user name
 - */path/to/key* should be replaced by the location and name of your private key file.
-- By including the pseudo terminal you can quickly bypass gateway and go straight into analysis node with command `ssh MyRcfConnection rterm -i`
+- By including the pseudo terminal you can quickly bypass gateway and go straight into analysis node with command `ssh MyRcfConnection term -i`
-	+ *rterm -i* can be replaced with *ssh rcasXXXX* where XXXX is the node to connect to.
+	+ *term -i* can be replaced with *ssh starsubXX* where XX is the node to connect to.

 NoMachine Example
 ------------------